pkhead/rw-personalized/README.md

 Server error

 ## Features
-No, this mod doesn't actually personalize your Rain World experience using state-of-the-art A.I... yet.
+No, this mod doesn't actually personalize your Rain World experience using state-of-the-art A.I (...yet).
 I'm just having too much fun writing this readme.
 In actuality, it just does various miscellaneous things.
 Current features include:
 - Blue Lizards, Caramel Lizards, and Grapple Worms have a chance to be "shiny" (i.e., differently colored)